Xiujuan is currently pursuing a DPhil at the Department of Education, University of Oxford and is also a Research Assistant at the department.

-Her current research interests are centred on exploring the relationships between educational attainment, skills acquisition and labour market outcomes, alongside the economics of education and international education.
+Her current research interests are centred on exploring the relationships between educational attainment, skills acquisition, and labour market outcomes, alongside the economics of education and knowledge production.
 She is a Kellogg Scholar and a Chevening Scholar.

 Xiujuan was raised in Xinjiang, China and completed her undergraduate studies in Beijing.
-In 2013 she completed a Master of Education course at the University of Bristol.
+In 2013 she completed a Master of Education at the University of Bristol

 Mapping Masters students’ transition from UK universities to the global labour market: a two-part exploration